-NHS Forth Valley has a specialist Eating Disorder service which is based at Livilands Resource Centre, Stirling Community Hospital.
+NHS Forth Valley has a specialist Eating Disorder service which is based at Livilands Resource Centre, Stirling Health & Care Village.
 The Eating Disorder team offers Forth Valley-wide assessment and treatment to adults aged over 18 years of age with a diagnosis of Anorexia Nervosa, Bulimia Nervosa or Binge Eating Disorder.

 Younger patients are be seen by the Child and Adolescent Mental Health Services (CAMHS) in NHS Forth Valley.